PLMUN-CITCS/2025-OBJPROG-LAB024/README.md

    ```

    **Notable Observations:**
-   - You can directly access the accountHolder and accountType because they have public and protected access respectively.
-   - You cannot directly access balance (private) from the main method.
-   - You need to use the public methods (deposit, withdraw, getBalance) to interact with the private balance.
+   - The Person class has two constructors: a parameterized constructor and a default constructor.
+   - When you create a Person object using new Person("Bob", 30), the parameterized constructor is called, and the object's name and age are initialized with the provided values.
+   - When you create a Person object using new Person(), the default constructor is called, and the object's name is set to "Unknown" and age to 0.

    **Java Programming Best Practices:**
-   - Use private access for sensitive data to protect it from unintended modification.
-   - Provide public methods to allow controlled access to private attributes.
-   - Use protected access when you want to allow access within the same package and subclasses.
+   - Provide both a default constructor and parameterized constructors for flexibility in creating objects.
+   - Use the this keyword inside constructors to refer to the object's instance variables.
+   - Keep constructors concise and focused on initializing attributes.

    **Step-by-Step Instructions:**

    1. Create the BankAccount Class
-      - Create a new Java file named `BankAccountDemo.java`.
+      - Create a new Java file named `PersonDemo.java`.
-      - Define a class called `BankAccount`.
+      - Define a class called `Person`.
       ```Java
-      class BankAccount {
+      class Person {
           // Code will go here
       }
       ```

    2. Add Attributes with Access Modifiers
-      - Inside the BankAccount class, declare three instance variables (attributes) with different access modifiers:
+      - Inside the Person class, declare two instance variables (attributes):
-         - accountHolder of type String with public access.
+         - name of type String
-         - balance of type double with private access.
-         - accountType of type String with protected access.
+         - age of type int
       ```Java
-      class BankAccount {
+      class Person {
-          public String accountHolder;
-          private double balance;
-          protected String accountType;
+          String name;
+          int age;
       }
       ```

-   3. Create a Constructor
+   3. Create a Parameterized Constructor
-      - Inside the BankAccount class, create a constructor.
+      - Inside the Person class, create a constructor.
+This is a special method that has the same name as the class and is used to initialize the object's attributes when it's created.
-      - The constructor should take three parameters:
-         - a String for the accountHolder
+      - The constructor should take two parameters: a String for the name and an int for the age.
-         - a double for the balance
-         - a String for the accountType
-      - Inside the constructor, initialize the accountHolder, balance, and accountType attributes using the provided parameters.
+      - Inside the constructor, use the this keyword to refer to the object's instance variables and assign the parameter values to them.
       ```Java
-      class BankAccount {
+      class Person {
           //... (attributes)...

-          public BankAccount(String accountHolder, double balance, String accountType) {
-              this.accountHolder = accountHolder;
+          public Person(String name, int age) {
-              this.balance = balance;
+              this.name = name;
-              this.accountType = accountType;
+              this.age = age;
           }
       }
       ```

-   4. Add a deposit Method
+   4. Create a Default Constructor
-      - Inside the BankAccount class, create a method named deposit.
+      - Inside the Person class, create another constructor, but this time with no parameters.
+This is called a default constructor.
-      - This method should take a double parameter named amount.
-      - Add logic to increase the balance by the amount if the amount is positive.
+      - Inside the default constructor, initialize the name attribute to "Unknown" and the age attribute to 0.
       ```Java
-      class BankAccount {
+      class Person {
-          //... (attributes and constructor)...
+          //... (attributes and parameterized constructor)...

-          public void deposit(double amount) {
+          public Person() {
-              if (amount > 0) {
-                  balance += amount;
+              this.name = "Unknown";
+              this.age = 0;
           }
       }
-      }
       ```

-   5. Add a withdraw Method
+   5. Add a displayPerson Method
-      - Inside the BankAccount class, create a method named withdraw.
+      - Inside the Person class, create a method named displayPerson.
-      - This method should take a double parameter named amount.
+      - This method should not return any value (void).
-      - Add logic to decrease the balance by the amount only if the amount is positive and less than or equal to the current balance.
+      - Inside the displayPerson method, add a println statement to print the person's name and age in the format: "Name: [name], Age: [age]"
       ```Java
-      class BankAccount {
+      class Person {
-          //... (other methods)...
+          //... (attributes and constructors)...

-          public void withdraw(double amount) {
+          public void displayPerson() {
-              if (amount > 0 && amount <= balance) {
-                  balance -= amount;
+              System.out.println("Name: " + name + ", Age: " + age);
           }
       }
-      }
       ```

-   6. Add a getBalance Method
+   6. Create the main Method
-      - Inside the BankAccount class, create a method named getBalance.
-      - This method should return a double value representing the current balance.
+      - In the same file (PersonDemo.java), outside the Person class, create the main method.
+This is where your program will start running.
       ```Java
-      class BankAccount {
-          //... (other methods)...

-          public double getBalance() {
-              return balance;
-          }
-      }
-      ```

-   7. Create the main Method
-      - In the same file (BankAccountDemo.java), outside the BankAccount class, create the main method.
-      ```Java
-      public class BankAccountDemo {
+      public class PersonDemo {
           public static void main(String args) {
               // Code will go here
           }
       }
       ```

-   8. Create a BankAccount Object
+   7. Create Person Objects
-      - Inside the main method, create an object of the BankAccount class named myAccount.
-Use the constructor to initialize the accountHolder, balance, and accountType with appropriate values.
+      - Inside the main method, create an object of the Person class named person1.
+Use the parameterized constructor and provide the name "Bob" and age 30 as arguments.
       ```Java
-      BankAccount myAccount = new BankAccount("Alice", 1000.0, "Checking");
+      Person person1 = new Person("Bob", 30);
       ```

-   9. Access and Modify Account Details
-      - In the main method:
-         - Call the deposit method to deposit some amount into the account.
-         - Call the withdraw method to withdraw some amount.
-         - Print the accountHolder name using myAccount.accountHolder.
-         - Print the accountType using myAccount.accountType.
-         - Print the current balance using myAccount.getBalance().
+      - Create another Person object named person2 using the default constructor (no arguments).
       ```Java
-      myAccount.deposit(250.0);
-      myAccount.withdraw(100.0);
-      System.out.println("Account Holder: " + myAccount.accountHolder);
-      System.out.println("Account Type: " + myAccount.accountType);
-      System.out.println("Current Balance: $" + myAccount.getBalance());
+      Person person2 = new Person();
       ```

+   8. Call the displayPerson Method
+      - In the main method, call the displayPerson() method on both person1 and person2 objects.
+      ```Java
+      person1.displayPerson();
+      person2.displayPerson();
+      ```

-   10. Compile and Run
+   9. Compile and Run
-       - Save the file as `BankAccountDemo.java`.
+       - Save the file as `PersonDemo.java`.
-       - Compile the code using `javac BankAccountDemo.java` in your terminal or command prompt.
+       - Compile the code using `javac PersonDemo.java` in your terminal or command prompt.
-       - Run the compiled code using `java BankAccountDemo`.
+       - Run the compiled code using `java PersonDemo`.

    **Conclusion**
-   This exercise demonstrated the use of access modifiers in Java.
-Access modifiers control the visibility and accessibility of class members (attributes and methods).
-By using appropriate access modifiers, you can encapsulate data and protect it from unauthorized access, leading to more robust and maintainable code.
+   This exercise demonstrated the use of constructors in Java.
+Constructors are special methods used to initialize objects when they are created.
+They allow you to set the initial values of an object's attributes, ensuring that the object is in a valid state when it's first used.
+Java also has automatic garbage collection, which means you don't need to worry about manually deallocating memory for objects.
+The JVM takes care of cleaning up unused objects, making memory management easier for developers.

 ### **Step 4: Push Changes to GitHub**
 Once you've completed your changes, follow these steps to upload your work to your GitHub repository.